--THINK AHEAD--

 --ALL PRODUCTS ARE IDENTICAL--

-HOW DOES THIS REDUCE MARKET POWER?
-Well as in the case of Adidas, the Hawkers stall etc they were able to DIFFERENTIATE themselves from their rivals, by offering slightly different styles and varieties and therefore produced HETEROGENOUS products, which gave them a UNIQUENESS that allowed for some loyalty and market power, however, if the goods are identical then any attempt to raise the price will result in all demand disappearing to an identical and cheaper rival, hence they have no market power.
+"That's right!
+As in the case of Nike, they are able to DIFFERENTIATE themselves from their rivals, by offering slightly different styles and varieties and therefore produce HETEROGENOUS products, which gives them a UNIQUENESS that allows for some loyalty and market power; whereas, if the goods are identical, then any attempt to raise the price will result in all demand disappearing to an identical and cheaper rival; hence, they have no market power.

 --NO BARRIERS TO ENTRY & EXIT--

-FOR EXAMPLE, if watermelons became very popular at the only stall selling them and they were making a decent profit charging high prices, it would be relatively easy for rival stalls, or even new entrants to also start selling watermelons which would eventually 'compete away' the extra profits' and the price would fall back to a more competitive level.
-(Also think bubble tea shops), hence they have no market power.
+"That's right!
+In the case of tech firms, they hold intellectual property rights that prevent others from entering and 'competing away' their profits so they can keep prices high; however, in the case of avocados, it would be relatively easy for rival stalls, or even new entrants, to also start selling avocados, which would eventually 'compete away' the extra profits, and the price would fall back to a more competitive level; hence, they have no market power.

 --PERFECT RESOURCE MOBILITY--